cece2048/markdown-cv/index.md

 _The Syscom group, Software Engineer_

-- Setup CI/CD workflow with Gitlab, Jenkins and Docker.
+- Setup CI/CD workflow with Gitlab, Jenkins and Docker. <br/>
-  <br/>Integrating modules in variety languages into one building workflow, which also deploy end product into different     server enviroment including linux and windows.
+Integrating modules in variety languages into one building workflow, <br/>
+which also deploy end product into different server including linux and windows.
-- Involving in develope large-scale stock trading software system, with average a million request daily.
+- Involving in develope large-scale stock trading software system, with average a million request daily. <br/>
-<br/>The most crucial aspect of the stock trading system is time efficiency, we have to deliver the request to trading center faster than other competitor, so our entire design is mostly focused on reducing the processing time.
+The most crucial aspect of the stock trading system is time efficiency, we have to deliver <br/>
+the request to trading center faster than other competitor, so our entire design is mostly <br/>focused on reducing the processing time.
-<br/>Since we are a small team, so I have been invoving in a lot of the lifecycle phases:
+<br/>Since we are a small team, so I have been involving in a lot of the lifecycle phases:
 	1. Systems design: brainstorming and survey the strategies to minimize processing time
-2. Development: implementing function without big framework like Spring (annotation monitoring might cost time)
+	2. Development: implementing function without big framework like Spring <br/>
+	(annotation monitoring cost time)
 	3. Integration and testing: makes tools to help integration test (setup IT enviroments)
-4. Deployment: depoly final product to clients, and help tranning them with the system knowledge, make trainning documents.
+	4. Deployment: deploy final product to clients, and help tranning them with the system <br/>knowledge, make trainning documents.
 	5. Maintenance: cooperate the clients, help them solving the obstacles.
-<br/>In all of those phases, I think the most difficult part for me is to cooperate with the clients, not only I have to be able to communicate the people in different domain (sometimes have no technology background), also I have to be careful about not promising for the services outside of our contract, that's some advanced humand interaction techniques for me, but I learn how to do that by watching my coworker doing that, they show me how to nicely initiate efficient communications.
+<br/>In all of those phases, I think the most difficult part for me is to cooperate with  <br/>
+the clients, not only I have to be able to communicate the people in different domain  <br/>
+(sometimes have no technology background), also I have to be careful about not promising  <br/>
+for the services outside of our contract, that's some advanced human interaction techniques <br/>
+to me, but I learn how to do that by watching my coworker doing that, they show me how to <br/>nicely initiate efficient communications.

 ## Education